 My immense pleasure as soon as I reach Chennai and my hotel is to read The Hindu newspaper.
 One year, I came across a few lines mentioning the publication of a kolam book.
 You can imagine how excited I was.
 Next day jumping in a rickshaw, I reach CP Ramaswami Aiyer Foundation in Alwarpet, bought the book, and contacted right away, Mrs Janaki Gopalan.

-Her daughter to whom I had phoned previously, arranged a meeting and took me by bus to her house.
+Her daughter to whom I had phoned, arranged a meeting, and took me by bus to her house.
 At the gate, one of the most elegant Vaishnavite style kolam I had ever seen, welcomed us both.
 I was struck by the perfect symmetry and the translucent lightness of the lines.
-Pineapples and pomegranates sit on the four corners.
-Birds reaching out for blooming flowers connect leaf-like patterns.
-Curvy lines alternate with finely decorated pots.
-The concave square in the center appears fluffy, flimsy almost frivolous as the four lines delineating its body zigzagged softly.
+Pineapples and pomegranates were sitting on the four corners.
+Birds reaching out from blooming flowers connected leaf-like patterns.
+Curvy lines alternated with exquisitely decorated pots.
+The concave square in the center appeared fluffy, flimsy almost frivolous as the four lines delineating its body zigzagged softly.